“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Click on the image to view our printable PDF of our Carry-on Packing List

 All the items on the carry-on packing list are on the main list above.
-It serves to provide a detailed list of which of the above items stay with you versus going into your checked luggage.
-These essentials are the things you can not take a risk not having when arriving at your destination or are of high value.
+It provides a detailed list of which of the above items stay with you versus going into your checked luggage.
+These essentials are the things you can not risk not having when arriving at your destination or are of high value.
 Let’s be honest; luggage can be lost or delayed.

 In all of our combined decades of travel, it has occurred about two dozen times, usually on the trip home.
 It is not too bad, considering we have flown over 1.6 million miles.
 You never forget, though, that feeling of dread that sets in as you stare at the baggage carousel, praying your suitcase will suddenly pop out, but it never does.
 Your heart sinks.
 The biggest hassle is the often long wait to complete the forms to get the luggage to you, most often the next day.

-So what do you put in your carry-on?
+So, what do you put in your carry-on?
 Most are obvious, such as all your documents, prescription meds, electronics, medical supplies, valuables, and a change of clothes.
-We also have some significant heads up to be aware of when it comes to carry-on.
+However, there are also some significant heads-up to be aware of when it comes to carry-on.
 Avoid learning the hard way, as we have at times.

 Want to learn about Wanderers Compass?